 To truly make transformational change in any field, it is necessary to take a large step back, evaluate the current state of art, and solve the fundamental issues.
-This analysis has resulted in our pursuing projects in material synthesis in order to impact telecommunications, developing new nanomaterial imaging agents to allow more rigorous drug delivery experiments to be performed, and developing new algorithms to improve the accuracy of the data analysis in bacteria growth - just to name a few.
+This analysis has resulted in our pursuing projects in material synthesis in order to impact telecommunications, developing new nanomaterial imaging agents to better understand how nerves communicate, and developing new algorithms to improve the accuracy of the data analysis in bacteria growth - just to name a few.
 This strategy will most likely not change.

 Representative projects for each area (materials, photonics and biology) are summarized below and on the specific topic webpage.
 However, given the breadth of the activity and the frequency with which new projects are started, not all of the research is contained on this website.
 In all topic areas, we perform modeling (FEM, FDTD).
 Afterall, without a fundamental understanding of your data, it is not possible to move the research forward.

 Our materials research is focused on the development of new non-linear optical materials (though additional projects exploring other types of materials have been pursued).
 We use a range of deposition and growth methods, including polymerization reactions (grafting to/from), spin-coating, and VLS growth, to create the materials.
 This flexibility has enabled the development of UV responsive polymers, biodegradable materials, and fluorescent nanomaterials for flexible photonics, smart sensors, and nanotherapeutics applications.

 By combining advances in materials and/or optics, we are creating new approaches for detecting and characterizing biological systems, such as tissue slices and blood samples.
 For example, by developing a new nanoparticle with enhanced optical properties, we can improve imaging performance or by developing a fully integrated mechanical profiler, we can create a portable system for characterization tissue elasticity.
 Many of these projects also involve bioinformatics components and collaborations with the medical school to accelerate translation.